 (Pittsburgh is home to more than 1,000 technology companies, and nearly 70 colleges and universities, and one in 10 jobs are health care-related.)

-William Peduto (who goes by Bill) has been a hands-on player in Pittsburgh’s evolution for the past two decades, as a city council staffer and, since 2002, as an elected council member.
+Bill Peduto has been a hands-on player in Pittsburgh’s evolution for the past two decades, as a city council staffer and, since 2002, as an elected council member.
 The self-described “reform Democrat” was sworn in as the city’s 60th mayor in January 2014, having won 84 percent of the vote.
 Peduto’s livability bona fides are many:

 - As a city council member, Peduto advocated for “community-based” development plans (including the $2 billion transformation of the city’s East End) and investment in niche industries, such as start-up incubator Innovation Works, and Project Olympus, another incubator headquartered at Carnegie Mellon University.